OmidGhotbi/MayaPolyhaven/README.md

-# Poly Haven Assets Add-on for Maya
+# Poly Haven Assets Manager plugin for Autodesk Maya

 A Blender add-on to integrate our assets natively in the Autodesk Maya.